 In all sampling stations, two main groups of phytoplankton were observed: Bacillariophyta and Cyanophyta.
-The Bacillariophyta, also referred to as diatoms, were found to be more dominant (73%) compared to Cyanophyta (27%) (Figure 2-15).
-Among the Bacillariophyta group, the three species recorded were Chaetoceros sp., Melosira sp., and Rhizosolenia sp. within the Cyanophyta, a group known as blue-green algae, Cylindrospermopsis sp., and Trichodesmium sp. were observed.
+The Bacillariophyta, also referred to as diatoms, were found to be more dominant compared to Cyanophyta.
+Among the Bacillariophyta group, the three species recorded were Chaetoceros sp., Melosira sp., and Rhizosolenia sp. within the Cyanophyta, a group known as bluegreen algae, Cylindrospermopsis sp., and Trichodesmium sp. were observed.

-Figure 2-15: Relative Abundance of Phytoplankton Collected from Baco
+Figure 2-13: Relative Abundance of Phytoplankton Collected from Baco

-Among the three sampling stations, the highest recorded density was in Baco S1 with 23,767 cells/m3 (Table 2-15 and Figure 2-16).
-The other two, Baco S2 and Baco S3 have relatively lower densities at 9,054 and 11,884 cells/m3, respectively.
-The high density in Baco S1 can be attributed to the dominance of Melosira sp.
+Among the three sampling stations, the highest recorded density was in Station 1 with 23,767 cells/m3.
+The other two, Stations 2 and Station 3 have relatively lower densities at 9,054 and 11,884 cells/m3, respectively.
+The high density in Station 1 can be attributed to the dominance of Melosira sp.
 According to the studies of Davis (1964) and Zhao et al. (2013), the abundance of Melosira sp. may suggest high concentrations of nutrients in the water, particularly nitrogen.
-Its occurrence in Stations 1 and 3, both located at the estuaries, may indicate high nutrient loading in the downstream part of the rivers.
-Sample
+Its occurrence in Stations 1 and 3, both located at the estuaries, may indicate high nutrient loading in the downstream part of Alag River.

-Figure 2-16: Phytoplankton Composition and Abundance
+Figure 2-14: Phytoplankton Composition and Abundance